 Fits :- Defender 90 Rear 300Tdi/Td5

 These HEAVY DUTY wide angle propshafts are custom made for us to our own specification, they are a very well made propshaft using the very best of components we can source, they are fully greaseable including the slider, they are balanced to a very high standard and have proved to reduce vibrations on many Land Rovers.

-These propshafts are made to a very high standard, please don’t compare these to cheap import ones.
+These propshafts are made to a very high standard, please do not compare these to cheap import ones.

 Fitting advice :-

-The Slider goes to your transfer box flanges, for a Double Cardan prop the DC end goes to the front transfer box flange.
+The Slider goes to your transfer box flange, for a Double Cardan propshaft the DC end goes to the front transfer box flange.